Scaling Async Satellite Processing with Dask Geospatial

 resp.raise_for_status()

-# Parse COG IFD0 headers for CRS, bounds, dtype validation
+# Parse COG IFD0 headers for CRS, bounds, and dtype before admitting the tile

 return {"status": "valid", "url": asset_url, "bbox": bbox}